eugeneyan84/Classification-and-Detection-of-Singapore-Road-Traffic-Signs/README.md

 # Object Detection Inference samples on Test Set

 **TAKE NOTE:** Red bounding box represents ground-truth, and is projected on top of predictions for visual comparison.
+5th image shows a False Positive on the blue information sign.

 ![01](Images/test_set_object_detection_predictions/24_s_008260_with_prediction_48.jpg)